krabelize/advanced-iptables-and-ip6tables-persistent-firewall/README.md

-# iptables and ip6tables host-based firewall scripts
+# Advanced iptables and ip6tables persistent firewall configuration

 Check out cryptsus.com for more context.